Water Quality Updates

 How we're working to improve campus water

-New water plant now supplying filtered water to campus
+MSU's water plant supplies filtered water to campus

-Michigan State University’s new water treatment plant started supplying water to north campus in August 2020 as part of a long-term effort to improve campus water’s taste and appearance by removing iron and other minerals.
+Michigan State University’s water treatment plant started supplying water to the academic portion of campus in 2020 as part of a long-term effort to improve campus water’s taste and appearance by removing iron and other minerals.

 While campus water is safe to drink and tested regularly, naturally occurring minerals in the groundwater that supplies MSU’s water system sometimes result in complaints about its aesthetic qualities.
 MSU leaders listened to those concerns, and in 2018 began constructing a $21 million treatment plant that will remove the minerals before the water is sent to most north campus buildings.